While Monday, September 7, is a holiday, a number of attractions and businesses will be open throughout the city on Labour Day.

 The Beer Store

 Good news for those who favour brews!
 The Beer Store will be open across Ontario on Labour Day this year.
-If you forget to stock up on bottles, or you simply run out early, don’t fret because 63 Beer Stores will be open from 11 am to 5 pm.
-You can find the full list of open locations here.
+All locations in the region will be open from 11 am to 6 pm except for one store.
+And their Leamington store will be open until 5 pm.

-All LCBO locations will be closed on Labour Day Monday across the province, so make sure to stock up on whatever you might need sooner than later.
+All LCBO locations will be closed on Labour Day Monday across the province, so make sure to stock up on whatever you might on the Saturday or Sunday before.